 Persuasion, not prolixity, is the key.
-Time may be curtailed, and, thus, distracted discourse on irrelevant points can mask the more important issues.
-This could, at best, waste time, or at worst, throw the tribunal off the course the advocate wants them to follow.
+Time may be curtailed and, thus, distracted discourse on irrelevant points can mask the more important issues.
+This could, at best, waste time or, at worst, throw the tribunal off the course the advocate wants them to follow.
 A particular challenge in closing arguments, whether made in writing or orally, is to consider the purpose of the submissions made, to ask oneself why a particular point is being made and whether it is necessary: is it, for example, to correct an erroneous impression made by the other side, or to clarify certain misconceptions in the factual evidence or legal argument?
-Most critically, will the submission assist the tribunal in their deliberations?
+Most critically, will the submission assist the tribunal in its deliberations?
 They also have to be attuned to what the tribunal is likely to consider important.
-A subjective view of one’s own case and what are believed to be the key points without analysis of one’s opponent’s case may not necessarily be what assists or persuades a tribunal.
+A subjective view of one’s own case and what are perceived to be the key points, without a frank and honest analysis of the opponent’s case, may not necessarily be that which assists or persuades a tribunal.
 Mistakes at this stage can be costly, as the record will close fairly shortly thereafter and the opportunity to undo damage will simply not be available.

 Closing submissions versus post-hearing briefs

 There is no hard and fast rule as to how closing arguments are to be given.
 There are many variants, but the main alternatives are:

 - exclusively oral submissions, either directly at the end of the witness testimony or some time thereafter;

 - exclusively written submissions or post-hearing briefs, usually delivered a short time after the end of the oral hearing; or